piakochar/mongodb-java-demo/README.md

 2. /views - displays the number of views each collection has had to date.
 3. /reviews - displays reviews left by users.

+This application creates a `siteData` database in your cluster and stores information about page views and user reviews there.

 ## Running the Application

 This application runs on port 8081 by default.
 This can be changed in the resource/application.properties file.